aaronparker/aaronparker.github.io/_posts/2014-01-30-work-around-for-getting-file-transfer-manager-to-download-from-technetmsdn.md

 I download quite a bit of stuff from TechNet and/or MSDN fairly regularly for deploying into a lab.
 With downloads typically in the gigabytes and often needing those downloads as soon as possible, I need to be able to download files consistently and faster than a browser alone might be able to.

 Microsoft has used [File Transfer Manager](http://transfers.one.microsoft.com/ftm/) (FTM) for some time to make downloads easier and faster from TechNet and MSDN.
-Apparently Microsoft is transitioning over to [Download Manager](http://www.microsoft.com/en-au/download/details.aspx?id=27960), but I&#8217;m yet to see it in action.
+Apparently Microsoft is transitioning over to [Download Manager](http://www.microsoft.com/en-au/download/details.aspx?id=27960), but I'm yet to see it in action.

-Recently (perhaps the last 12 months), I&#8217;ve noticed that FTM hasn&#8217;t been launching to download a target file and instead the download has been via the browser directly.
-This hasn&#8217;t been an issue for me until I&#8217;ve moved from 60Mbps cable in the UK to ~7.5Mbps ADSL in Australia.
+Recently (perhaps the last 12 months), I've noticed that FTM hasn't been launching to download a target file and instead the download has been via the browser directly.
+This hasn't been an issue for me until I've moved from 60Mbps cable in the UK to ~7.5Mbps ADSL in Australia.
 Things take a little longer to download here, as you might guess.
-Here&#8217;s the download speeds I&#8217;ve typically been seeing from TechNet:
+Here's the download speeds I've typically been seeing from TechNet:

 [<img class="alignnone  wp-image-3548" src="http://stealthpuppy.com/wp-content/uploads/2014/01/IESlowDownload.png" alt="Slow download speed in IE" width="861" height="480" srcset="https://stealthpuppy.com/wp-content/uploads/2014/01/IESlowDownload.png 861w, https://stealthpuppy.com/wp-content/uploads/2014/01/IESlowDownload-150x83.png 150w, https://stealthpuppy.com/wp-content/uploads/2014/01/IESlowDownload-300x167.png 300w, https://stealthpuppy.com/wp-content/uploads/2014/01/IESlowDownload-624x347.png 624w" sizes="(max-width: 861px) 100vw, 861px" />](http://stealthpuppy.com/wp-content/uploads/2014/01/IESlowDownload.png)

-I know FTM does a far better job than this, so why won&#8217;t it launch when downloading files?
-Turns out that because FTM is ActiveX based and uses scripting and for whatever reason, it won&#8217;t actually launch from IE10 or IE11.
-The exact details on why are a bit of mystery but it seems that Microsoft haven&#8217;t gotten around to supporting their latest browsers.
+I know FTM does a far better job than this, so why won't it launch when downloading files?
+Turns out that because FTM is ActiveX based and uses scripting and for whatever reason, it won't actually launch from IE10 or IE11.
+The exact details on why are a bit of mystery but it seems that Microsoft haven't gotten around to supporting their latest browsers.

 Fortunately a work around is straight-forward - enable emulation mode to view the TechNet or MSDN sites as IE9.
 Emulation is enabled via the following steps:

   1. For Internet Explorer 11, press F12 to bring up the developer tools window
   2. Click the Emulation icon (bottom left) or press Ctrl+8
-  3. Select '9&#8217; under Document Mode
+  3. Select '9' under Document Mode
-  4. Choose 'Internet Explorer 9&#8217; under User Agent String
+  4. Choose 'Internet Explorer 9' under User Agent String

 [<img class="alignnone size-full wp-image-3549" src="http://stealthpuppy.com/wp-content/uploads/2014/01/DeveloperTools.png" alt="Emulation with Developer Tools" width="1027" height="517" srcset="https://stealthpuppy.com/wp-content/uploads/2014/01/DeveloperTools.png 1027w, https://stealthpuppy.com/wp-content/uploads/2014/01/DeveloperTools-150x75.png 150w, https://stealthpuppy.com/wp-content/uploads/2014/01/DeveloperTools-300x151.png 300w, https://stealthpuppy.com/wp-content/uploads/2014/01/DeveloperTools-1024x515.png 1024w, https://stealthpuppy.com/wp-content/uploads/2014/01/DeveloperTools-624x314.png 624w" sizes="(max-width: 1027px) 100vw, 1027px" />](http://stealthpuppy.com/wp-content/uploads/2014/01/DeveloperTools.png)